Maayi

-Maayi is a 2000 Indian Tamil-language action drama film written and directed by Surya Prakash, starring Sarathkumar and Meena, while Vadivelu, Vijayakumar, Sabitha Anand, Suvalakshmi, Rajan P. Dev, and Anand play supporting roles.
-The film was a hit at the box office, and Vadivelu's comedy performance was critically acclaimed.
+Maayi is a 2000 Indian Tamil-language action drama film written and directed by Surya Prakash, starring Sarathkumar and Meena in the lead roles, while Vadivelu, Vijayakumar, Sabitha Anand, Suvalakshmi, Rajan P. Dev, and Anand play supporting roles.
+The film was a commercial hit, and Vadivelu's comedy performance was critically acclaimed.

 The film was later remade into Telugu as Simharasi (2001) and in Kannada as Narasimha (2012).